3 Tricks for Burying Bad Reviews

 A new 1-star review.
 You knew it was coming.

-Your team really dropped the ball, and the customer was rightly upset.
+Your team dropped the ball and the customer was rightly upset.
 You apologized, did your best to fix the problem, and tried to move on.

 But that review is still sitting there at the top of your Google Business Profile, a glaring sore on your otherwise sterling reputation.

 Negative reviews aren’t always a bad thing!
-If you respond to your bad reviews in a calm, reasoned manner, they can even be beneficial.
+If you respond to your bad reviews in a calm, reasonable manner, they can even be beneficial.

 Customers don’t trust a business with a perfect 5-star rating.
-If your rating is in the 4.4-4.8 range, you seem more trustworthy than a business with only 5-star reviews, because they’re clearly doing something to keep their rating so high.
+The 4.4-4.8 range is seen as more trustworthy than a perfect 5-star score, because they’re clearly doing something to keep their rating so high.

 A calm, professional response can also show prospective customers that you’ll treat them right if they do business with you - even if everything doesn’t go according to plan.